 Rise in COVID-19 cases

-A recent rise in COVID cases influenced the decision for increased statewide mitigation efforts.
-Governor Wolf and Sec. of Health Dr. Rachel Levine signed new orders that take effect at 12:01 a.m., Thursday, July 16.
+A recent rise in COVID-19 cases influenced the decision for increased statewide mitigation efforts.
+Governor Wolf and Secretary of Health Dr. Rachel Levine signed new orders that take effect at 12:01 a.m.
+Thursday, July 16.

 “During the past week, we have seen an unsettling climb in new COVID-19 cases,” Gov. Wolf said.
-“When we hit our peak on April 9, we had nearly two thousand new cases that day with other days’ cases hovering around 1,000.
+“When we hit our peak on April 9, we had nearly 2,000 new cases that day, with other days’ cases hovering around 1,000.
 Medical experts looking at the trajectory we are on now are projecting that this new surge could soon eclipse the April peak.
-With our rapid case increases we need to act again now.”
+With our rapid case increases, we need to act again now.”

-According to a June 23rd press release, Pennsylvania continues to ramp up contact-tracing efforts.
-As of June 18 (the most recent data available), there were a total of 518 contact tracers, and a total of 4,161 contacts under investigation.
+According to a June 23 press release, Pennsylvania continues to ramp up contact tracing efforts.
+As of June 18 (the most recent data available), there were 518 contact tracers, and 4,161 contacts under investigation.

 Wardle commented about contact tracing:

 “Our case investigations have provided us with information that bars and restaurants are the sources of some of the increases in cases.”

 PA casinos open, but not their bars

 Casinos can stay open as part of Gov. Wolf’s new orders.